-If you are the LEAD VISITOR for the visit, please make the following arrangements by April 15th
+If you are the LEAD VISITOR for the visit, please make the following arrangements as soon as possible:

 - Contact the Associate Visitor to determine possible dates for the visit that are convenient for both of you (in addition to the camp).

 - Contact the Camp Director and arrange a Camp Self-Assessment and mutually convenient date for the visit.
-Please email Nancy Burger the dates for your CSA and on site visit date (for the Michigan Visit Calendar) once dates are arranged.
+Please email B ecky Pasman the dates for your CSA and on-site visit date (for the Michigan Visit Calendar) once dates are arranged.

 - Remind the Camp Director that the visit should occur on a “typical day”.
 During the visit you will want to tour the camp living areas, program areas (horses, aquatics, high ropes, tripping area, etc.), health center, food service, maintenance area, and any other camp facilities.
 The person that attended the Standards Course for the camp should be at the camp on the day of the visit.

 - At the completion of the visit: Be sure each Visitor and Associate Visitor signs the score form.
-Mail the score form to the national ACA office in the envelope provided as soon as the visit is completed.
-Also email the Standard's Chair confirming the visit has been completed.
+Mail the score form to the ACA administrative office in the envelope provided as soon as the visit is completed.
+Also email the Standards Chair confirming the visit has been completed.

 If you are assigned as the Second Visitor, you should: